wakinget/dluxshera-sandbox/docs/dev/working_plan.md

 **P0 — Current focus**
 - ✅ **Optimization artifacts & logging**: Phase A scaffold (`run_artifacts.py`) is in place and Phase B wiring now emits required artifacts from `run_simple_gd` and binder-backed `run_image_gd` when opt-in flags are provided.
 Integration smoke tests cover end-to-end writes and metadata (trace/meta/summary + optional checkpoints).
 - ⏳ **Optimizer control (learning-rate shaping)**: Extend `run_simple_gd` (or successor) with per-parameter/block learning rates derived from FIM/curvature estimates; ensure compatibility with the logging/artifacts pipeline above.
+  - TODO: Integrate FIM-based preconditioning into `PreconditioningConfig` (e.g., `method='fim_diag'`) so that the same configuration both computes and uses the preconditioner, instead of computing an external `lr_vec` in the script.
 - ⚠️ **Loss regression hardening**: Keep the landed Binder NLL stationary-point regression; add coverage for multi-wavelength / multi-PSF scenarios as new demos land and surface any remaining edge cases.

 **P1 — Next up**